By Wara Sabon Dominikus

 Have a change to suggest for this story?
 We’d love for you to submit it!

-Learning Activity: Multiplication with Hanging Zeros (Grade 4, 4.NBT.5)
+Learning Activity for Grade 4: Multiplication with Hanging Zeros (4.NBT.5)

 - A dowry of a woman in Adonara consists of two pieces of ivory.
 If the first piece is worth IDR 130 million and the second IDR 90 million, what is the amount of money you must provide the groom?